waldo1001/crs-al-language-extension/README.md

 * `CRS.WinServerInstance`: Serverinstance where the windows client is connecting to
 * `CRS.WinServerInstancePort`: Portnumber of the serverinstance where the windows client is connecting to
 * `CRS.PublicWebBaseUrl`: Override Launch.json settings with this setting if necessary to run objects from VSCode
 * `CRS.ExtensionObjectNamePattern`: The pattern for the object name.
-If set (it's not set by default), it will perform an automatic object name for extension objects
+If set (it's not set by default), it will perform an automatic object name for extension objects.
+To support multiple extensions per app, the system will accept manually added characters at the end of the pattern as well.
+These vars can be used:
     - `<Prefix>`
     - `<Suffix>`
     - `<ObjectType>`